evykassirer/notes/cs240/class_notes.md

 Performance of dynamic ordering:
 - Both can be implemented in arrays or linked lists
 - Transpose can perform very badly on certain input (e.g. last two keys are most accessed, and keep getting swapped with each other)
 - MTF works well in practice.
-Theoretically MTF is “competitive”: No more than twice as bad as the optimal “offline” ordering - where offline is optimal static ordering where we know the probabilities beforehand - transpose is worse
+Theoretically MTF is “competitive”: No more than twice as bad as the optimal “offline” ordering - where offline is optimal static ordering where we know the probabilities beforehand
+- transpose is worse, converges to OSO slower

 ###Skip Lists
 - Randomized data structure for dictionary ADT